opt-out-tools/start-here/PROJECT_MANAGEMENT.md

+# OOT project management

 Here you will find a guide about how we project manage on github.
 This guide is intended to make it easier for you to find tasks to get involved with and how we manage work.

 We use Github issues to create, discuss or carry out tasks.
 Each issue can take one of three forms, a either a bug, a feature request or feature implementation (task).

 - Bug: a problem with the code that needs fixing
 - Feature request: an idea for new features
 - Feature implementation: details and suggested steps to be completed to add the feature/fix the bug